An audiovisual exploration of the past, present and futures of three peatlands: Bodmin, Dartmoor and Exmoor.

 v. to arrange things in an ordered pile

-An audiovisual exploration of the past, present and futures of three peatlands: Bodmin, Dartmoor and Exmoor.
-Produced by Rose Ferraby, Tommy Perman and Rob St John between 2021 and 2022.
+An audiovisual exploration of the past, present and futures of three peatlands: Bodmin Moor, Dartmoor and Exmoor.
+Produced by Rose Ferraby, Tommy Perman and Rob St John between 2021 and 2023.
 Commissioned by the South West Peatland Partnership.

 VOICES